olligobber/LambdaCalc/README.md

 ## Interpreter
 By compiling `Interpreter.hs`, one gets a simple interpreter.
-The interpreter takes the entire file, parses it as lambda calculus, and then simplifies it 10,000,000 times, or until it cannot be simplified.
+The interpreter takes the entire file, parses it as lambda calculus, and then simplifies it 1,000,000 times, or until it cannot be simplified.
 Providing an optional command line argument can increase or decrease the number of times it is simplified.
+Using `0` will simply parse and display the input.
+Using `-1` will simplify until it cannot be simplified.

 ### Example Usage
 ```